Canadian Light Rail Vehicle: Decline

 In September 2019, an artist group repainted CLRV 4178 at the Hillcrest Complex in bright colours, replacing its regular red and white livery.
 The repainting project was dubbed "A Streetcar Named Toronto" and is intended to make 4178 a moving artwork.
 Leaves in red and white were painted on the streetcar's floor and the ceiling was painted with a floral pattern.
 The artist group changed the colour of some seat covers and added photographs in the interior.
 The repainted streetcar ran until the end of the year on regular routes as well as for special events such as Nuit Blanche.
 The streetcar was expected to be scrapped after its retirement, but was ultimately preserved by the Halton County Radial Railway.

 By October 2019, only 18 CLRVs were still in service.
 By late November 2019, CLRV service seven days per week was planned only for 511 Bathurst.
 The TTC announced that it would continue to run CLRVs on that route until December 28, but it would also use some CLRVs as extra vehicles on 501 Queen between Bathurst Street and Greenwood Avenue on weekends from November 24 to December 28.

 The last day of service for the CLRVs was December 29, 2019.
 On that day, the TTC offered free service on the CLRVs along Queen Street between 10am and 2pm to commemorate the occasion.
 At 3 pm, three CLRVs made a last commemorative run carrying invited guests from the Wolseley Loop to the Russell Carhouse.
 Of the six CLRVs running that day, CLRV 4001 was the last to return to Russell Carhouse.

 The TTC has retained two CLRVs and an ALRV for special occasions and charters.
 Other CLRVs will be sold to various transit museums across North America or will be sold as scrap.
 In July 2020, the TTC indicated it will convert CLRVs 4081 and 4124 into work cars.
+In 2025, the TTC plans to retrofit one CLRV with a pantograph with the option of retrofitting five more of the vehicles, in order to enable their operation on the streetcar network, which now only supports pantographs.

 The TTC sold CLRV 4187 at auction to a private individual (Note: Student and UrbanToronto member Alexander Glista) for static display at Glista Family Farms in Priceville, Ontario.
 As a condition of sale, the TTC stripped the car of its TTC logo.
 The buyer paid $3,400 for the car, the minimum allowed bid, but shipping increases that cost to an estimated $8,000.
 The new owner plans to preserve the streetcar's interior, and has constructed a short strip of track to mount the vehicle.